Samsung Galaxy S25 vs. iPhone 16 Pro: Ecosystem battle

 (Image credit: Nicholas Sutrich / Android Central)

-I'd suggest getting the iPhone 16 Pro if you're interested in seeing what iOS has to offer.
+The only reason to pick the iPhone 16 Pro is if you're interested in seeing what iOS has to offer or you already use Apple products and want the ecosystem benefits.
 The phone has a reliable design, terrific hardware, outstanding cameras, and hassle-free software.
-The switch to USB-C connectivity makes it easier than ever to switch to the iPhone, and if you're within the Google ecosystem, all your services work just as well on iOS.
+The switch to USB-C connectivity makes it easier than ever to switch to the iPhone, and even if you're within the Google ecosystem, all your services work just as well on iOS.

 Harish Jonnalagadda